-that corresponds to the projection of $\mathcal{W}$ into a map on $\mathbbm{R}^{\ell}$ via $\mathcal{T}$.
-The last requirement of our approach is then that the maps accounting for invasiveness preserve the consistency conditions in Eq.(\ref{eq:marsccon}), along with normalization, so that they represent a consistent description of invasiveness for any set of classical probabilities.
-Recalling Eqs.(\ref{eq:mvmv}) and (\ref{eq:tt}), such a consistency requirement corresponds to the commutativity of the following diagram
+The last requirement defining our approach is that the maps accounting for invasiveness must preserve the consistency conditions in Eq.(\ref{eq:marsccon}), along with normalization.
+In other terms, invasive maps must preserve the compatibility structure of the given scenario, so that each of them represents a consistent description of invasiveness for any set of classical probabilities of that scenario.
+Recalling Eqs.(\ref{eq:mvmv}) and (\ref{eq:tt}), such a consistency requirement can be formulated through the commutativity of the following diagram: